Google Trends: 2010s

 In a series of articles in The New York Times, Seth Stephens-Davidowitz used Google Trends to measure a variety of behaviors.
 For example, in June 2012, he argued that search volume for the word "nigger(s)" could be used to measure racism in different parts of the United States.
 Correlating this measure with Obama's vote share, he calculated that Obama lost about 4 percentage points due to racial animus in the 2008 presidential election.
 He also used Google data, along with other sources, to estimate the size of the gay population.
 This article noted that the most popular search beginning "is my husband" is "is my husband gay?"
 In addition, he found that American parents were more likely to search "is my son gifted?" than "is my daughter gifted?"
 But they were more likely to search "is my daughter overweight?" than "is my son overweight?"
 He also examined cultural differences in attitudes around pregnancy.

 Google Trends has also been used to forecast economic indicators, and financial markets, and analysis of Google Trends data has detected regional flu outbreaks before conventional monitoring systems.
+Google Trends has also been used in marketing research to track consumer preferences and to measure the effects of advertising through online information search.
 Google Trends is increasingly used in ecological and conservation studies, with the number of research articles growing over 50% per year.
 Google Trends data has been used to examine trends in public interest and awareness on biodiversity and conservation issues, species bias in conservation project, and identify cultural aspects of environmental issues.
 The data obtained from Google Trends has also been used to track changes in the timing biological processes as well as the geographic patterns of biological invasion.